 Find out more about my outfit: What Not to Wear on the Coldest Day of the Year

 Three large low tables are scattered around the room with accompanying straw-covered cushions for visitors to sit on when they eat.
-If you’re not into tatami-style seating, then the lower floor with the usual chairs and tabletops are a better fit for you.
-The casual arrangement on the upper floor, though, definitely brings about a relaxed vibe that makes it a perfect place to spend a chilly winter afternoon.
+If you’re not into tatami-style seating, then the lower floor with the usual chairs and tables are a better fit for you.
+The arrangement on the upper floor, though, definitely brings about a relaxed vibe that makes it a perfect place to spend a chilly winter afternoon.
 Feed Your Nerves is a rare sanctuary in busy Mong Kok away from the hustle and bustle of the noisy Chinese markets.

 Feed Your Nerves

 G/F, 434 Portland Street, Mong Kok, Hong Kong